molily/molily.de/_posts/2020-11-21-testing-angular.md

 Cypress has three surprises for us.

+<aside class="margin-note">Synchronous jQuery object</aside>

-First, `link` is a synchronous value.
+1. `link` is a synchronous value.
 Inside the `each` callback, we are back in synchronous JavaScript land.
 (We could do asynchronous operations here, but there is no need.)

-Second, `link` has the type `JQuery<HTMLElement>`.
+2. `link` has the type `JQuery<HTMLElement>`.
 This is an element wrapped with the popular jQuery library.
 Cypress chose jQuery because many JavaScript developers are already familiar with it.
 To read the `href` attribute, we use `link.attr('href')`.

-Third, we cannot use Cypress’ `should` method since it only exists on Cypress chainers.
+3. We cannot use Cypress’ `should` method since it only exists on Cypress Chainers.
 But we are dealing with a jQuery object here.
 We have to use a standard Chai assertions – `expect` or `assert` style, to be specific.
 We use `expect` together with `to.contain`.

 This brings us to: